Mindanao racket-tail

 The Mindanao racket-tail (Prioniturus waterstradti) is a species of parrot in the family Psittaculidae.
 It is endemic to Mindanao in the Philippines.
 It was previously conspecific with the Luzon Racket-tail.
 Two subspecies are recognized: the nominate waterstradti in the south-east, and malindangensis in the west.
 Its natural habitat is tropical moist montane forests.
-It is becoming rare due to habitat loss and trapping for the pet trade.
+The species is considered "Near Threatened" due to habitat loss and trapping for the pet trade.